Krubera Cave: Location and background

 The Arabika Massif has a prominent high central sector with elevations above the tree line at ~1800–1900 m.
 This is an area of classical glaciokarstic landscape, with numerous glacial trough valleys and cirques, with ridges and peaks between them.
 The bottoms of trough valleys and karst fields lie at elevations of 2000–2350 m, and ridges and peaks rise to 2500–2700 m.
 The highest peak is the Peak of Speleologists (2705 m) but the dominant summit is a typical pyramidal horn of the Arabika Mount (2695 m).
 Some middle- to low-altitude ridges covered with forest lie between the central sector and the Black Sea.
 A plateau-like middle-altitude outlier of the massif in its south sector is Mamzdyshkha, with part of the plateau slightly emerging above the tree line.

 Among several hundred caves known in the Arabika Massif, fifteen have been explored deeper than 400 m and five deeper than 1000 m.

 Kruber's Cave is located at 2256 m above sea level in the Ortobalagan Valley, a perfectly shaped, relatively shallow, glacial trough of the sub-Caucasian stretch, which holds the advanced position in the Arabika's central sector relative to the seashore.
-Since 1980, Ukrainian cavers have been undertaking systematic efforts in exploring deep caves in the Ortobalagan Valley, resulting in exploration of the Krubera Cave to its current depth and of the surrounding caves, now mostly connected to it.
-Another deep cave in the valley, located in its very upper part and explored by Moldavian and Ukrainian cavers is Berchilskaya Cave, 770 m deep.
+Since 1980 Soviet, and later Russian, Moldavian and Ukrainian cavers have been undertaking systematic efforts in exploring deep caves in the Ortobalagan Valley, resulting in exploration of the Krubera Cave to its current depth and of the surrounding caves, now mostly connected to it.
+Another deep cave in the valley, located in its very upper part is Berchilskaya Cave, 770 m deep.
 All large caves of the Ortobalagan Valley likely belong to a single hydrological system, connected to large submarine springs at the Black Sea shore.